The zero section of the universal semiabelian variety, and the double ramification cycle: Introduction

-Note also that since the Deligne-Mumford compactification $\oMg$ admits a morphism to the second Voronoi \cite{namikawabook} and perfect cone \cite{albr} toroidal compactifications of $\calA_g$, restricting a geometric cycle representing $\lambda_g$ on $\oAg$ to the image of the Torelli map would allow one to relate the tautological rings of $\oMg$ and $\calM_g^{ct}$ (which is the preimage of $\calA_g$ under the Torelli map, as a stack), and perhaps to obtain a direct computational proof of the $\lambda_g$-conjecture (proven by Faber and Pandharipande \cite{fapalambdag}, to which we also refer for a discussion).
+Note also that since the Deligne-Mumford compactification $\oMg$ admits a morphism to the second Voronoi (by the work of Namikawa \cite{namikawabook}) and to the perfect cone (by the work of Alexeev and Brunyate \cite{albr}) toroidal compactifications of $\calA_g$ (and the image is the same, landing in the matroidal locus by Melo and Viviani \cite{mevi}), restricting a geometric cycle representing $\lambda_g$ on $\oAg$ to the image of the Torelli map would allow one to relate the tautological rings of $\oMg$ and $\calM_g^{ct}$ (which is the preimage of $\calA_g$ under the Torelli map, as a stack), and perhaps to obtain a direct computational proof of the $\lambda_g$-conjecture (proven by Faber and Pandharipande \cite{fapalambdag}, to which we also refer for a discussion).